Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 Matching gifts are essentially free money.
 They let donors maximize the impact of their gifts without reaching back into their own pockets.
 As a result, nonprofits can double or even triple their donation revenue.

-Matching gift programs vary by company, but here is the process in a nutshell:
+Matching gift programs vary by company, but here’s an overview of the process in a nutshell:

-Many companies also have a policy around match ratios, minimum and maximum amounts, and employee/nonprofit eligibility.
-Let’s dive deeper into each of those categories.
+Many companies establish a policy around matching gifts, complete with outlined match ratios, minimum and maximum amounts, and employee/nonprofit eligibility.
+Let’s dive deeper into each of those categories to see which kinds of guidelines you should be aware of.

 Match Ratios